 Field trips are an excellent way to engage students in experiential learning and community-building outside the classroom.
 Field trips at the ECA may be facilitated by a specific instructor, by the Administration, or by a student organization with the oversight of the faculty advisor.
 Field trips may be restricted to various groups of students, such as those in a particular class or grade level.
+Field trips, particularly overnight trips, may be restricted to those students in Good Standing and will be restricted to students who do not have recent conduct violations at the ECA.
 On overnight field trips, the ECA will respect students' personal gender identities.
 Every effort will be made to accommodate rooming preferences where possible, and both students and their parents/guardians will have a chance to review rooming rosters prior to the trip wherever possible.
 Field trips may incur a cost payable by the student and family.
 Wherever possible, scholarship opportunities are made available to help defray the cost of field trips.

-\Up-to-date vaccinations (including vaccinations for Covid-19) may be required for overnight field trips.
+Up-to-date vaccinations (including vaccinations for Covid-19) may be required for overnight field trips.